digna-ai/releases/2025.09/Command Line Interface.md

 ## Using `inspect` Command

 The `inspect` command in the ***digna*** CLI is used to create profiles, predictions, and traffic light system data for one or more data sources within a specified project.
 This command helps in analyzing and monitoring data over a defined period.
+After completion of the inspection, the value of the calculated traffic light system is returned:
+- 0: OK
+- 1: INFO
+- 2: WARNING

 ### Command Usage